 Double-contrast barium enema allows for exquisite detail of the colonic mucosa and also allows the bowel proximal to strictures to be assessed.
 It is however contraindicated if acute severe colitis is present due to the risk of perforation.

 Mucosal inflammation leads a granular appearance to the surface of the bowel.
 As inflammation increases, the bowel wall and haustra thicken.

 In chronic cases, the bowel becomes featureless with the loss of normal haustral markings, luminal narrowing, and bowel shortening (lead pipe sign).

 Small islands of residual mucosa can grow into thin worm-like structures (so-called filiform polyps)

 Colorectal carcinoma in the setting of ulcerative colitis is more frequently sessile and may appear to be a simple stricture.

-CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualise the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforation or abscess formation.
+CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualize the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforation or abscess formation.
 It is important to note however that CT is insensitive to early mucosal disease 2.

-Inflammatory pseudopolyps may be seen if large enough, in well distended bowel.
+Inflammatory pseudopolyps may be seen if large enough, in well-distended bowel.
 In areas of mucosal denudation, abnormal thinning of the bowel may also be evident 2.

 In chronic cases, fat submucosal deposition is seen particularly in the rectum (fat halo sign).
-Also in this region, extramural deposition of fat, leads to thickening of the perirectal fat, and widening of the presacral space 1,2.
+Also in this region, extramural deposition of fat leads to thickening of the perirectal fat and widening of the presacral space 1,2.